-The program will be seeking donations, crowd sourced funding and sponsorships to get to as many festivals as possible.
+The program is seeking donations, crowd sourced funding and sponsorships to get to as many festivals as possible.
 Companies or individuals interested in being a party of this exciting story can contact Dennis Curry at (916) 973-1966 or email@example.com.

 “Where’s Frank?” was a massive project arising from the budget crisis in 2010.